New recommendations for college basketball include nixing one-and-done

 New Plan to Reform College Basketball

-Special panel wants to end one-and-done and require more accountability of presidents and coaches.
+Special commission wants to end one-and-done but largely punts on key issues such as athlete pay and time demands that might impede academic performance.

-A special National Collegiate Athletic Association panel on college basketball today called for high school players to be eligible for the professional draft -- nixing the so-called one-and-done phenomenon.
-This, along with harsher punishments for programs that violate the rules, was among the commission’s sweeping suggestions, an attempt to mitigate corrosive influences on the sport.
+A special National Collegiate Athletic Association panel on college basketball on Wednesday called for high school players to be eligible for the professional draft -- nixing the so-called one-and-done phenomenon.
+Along with harsher punishments for programs that violate the rules, this was among the commission’s sweeping suggestions, an attempt to mitigate corrosive influences on the sport.

 Critics believe this has led to exceptional players using college basketball as a mere springboard to the NBA, creating a dynamic where athletes focus just on their sport and not on academics -- a slight to the amateur model of college athletics.

-Indeed, most of the commission’s recommendations, which now require approval by NCAA leadership, stress that the status quo, an amateur system, should be maintained, not watered down or abandoned, as many critics of college sports believe would better reflect reality.
+Indeed, most of the commission’s recommendations, which now need NCAA leadership approval, stress that the status quo, an amateur system, should be maintained, not watered down or abandoned, as many detractors of college sports believe would better reflect reality.

-The panel did not address at all the issue of athlete pay or revised transfer rules, which the commission in its report stresses should remain in place, citing a high number of athletes who leave their institutions despite having to sit out for a season.

 In addition to getting rid of one-and-done, the commission proposed: